Recruitment & Staffing

 SHRM Talent Acquisition Benchmarking

-Here is the maths that keeps me up at night.
+Here is the maths.
 Every placement in your pipeline has a cost attached to it — the hours of sourcing, screening calls, interview coordination, client management, and negotiation.
 By the time a candidate accepts an offer, you have invested the full cycle.
 You have spent 100% of the effort.
 A fall-off at this stage is not a partial loss.
 It is a total loss, plus the cost of restarting the search from scratch.

 And the problem is getting worse.
 As notice periods stretch and start dates push further out, the offer-to-start window is widening.
 Three weeks is now standard for mid-level roles.
 Senior and executive placements regularly see four- to six-week gaps.
 Every additional day between “yes” and day one is another day for a counteroffer to land, for doubt to creep in, for a competing offer to arrive.